cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 <HighlightBox type="note">

-The consensus version number bears no resemblance to v1.1 or v2.
+The consensus version number has no connection to v1.1 or v2.
 The consensus version number is for the module, whereas v1.1 or v2 is for the whole application.

 </HighlightBox>

 You also have to pick a name for the upgrade you have prepared.
-This name will identify your specific upgrade when it is mentioned in a `Plan`, i.e. an upgrade governance proposal.
-This is a name relevant at the application level:
+This name will identify your specific upgrade when it is mentioned in a `Plan` (i.e. an upgrade governance proposal).
+Use a name that is relevant at the application level:

 ```sh
 $ mkdir app/upgrades/v1_1tov2
 ```

-In which you save:
+In this you save:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-migration/app/upgrades/v1_1tov2/keys.go#L3]
 const UpgradeName = "v1_1tov2"